 Comfortable shoes, weather-appropriate clothing, and a camera for photos.
 It’s also optional but recommended to have some cash for additional site tickets or snacks.

 This Sintra walking tour presents a balanced, charming way to soak up the highlights of one of Portugal’s most romantic spots.
-The combination of knowledgeable guides, scenic stops, and delicious local treats makes it a great option for travelers who want more than just a quick glance at Sintra’s landmarks.
+The combination of guides, scenic stops, and delicious local treats makes it a great option for travelers who want more than just a quick glance at Sintra’s landmarks.

 It’s especially well-suited for those who enjoy storytelling and cultural context, and who appreciate a relaxed pace that allows for photos and spontaneous exploration.
 The small group size and accessible routes add to the sense of an intimate, friendly experience.